 - When the halwa dries up, turn off the flame and add the cardamom powder, nutmeg and sliced almonds.

-- Your gajar halwa is ready to serve.
+- Your delicious sugar-free gajar halwa is ready to serve.

 When using dry fruits such as almonds, walnuts, cashew nuts, pistachios it is better to soak them in water for 3 – 4 hours before consuming.
-This makes them less acidic and more alkaline, making it more healthy.
+This makes them more alkaline, making your sugar-free carrot halwa healthier.
 It also enhances the taste of the nuts.

 Spot an error in this article?
 A typo maybe?
 Or an incorrect source?
 Let us know!